 yMax coordinate (upper left)

-The translation and rotation terms are usually 0 or some very small number.
-Save the file as a *.xxW (TFW, JGW, PGW, etc) to the same folder as the image file, with the same file name as the image file.
+- Save the file with the appropriate file extension (TFW, JGW, PGW, etc) to the same folder as the image file, with the same file name as the image file.